tgteacher/numerical-methods-a1/README.md

 disclosed ones.

 Your grade will be determined from the number of passing tests as returned by pytest.
-All tests will contribution equally to the final grade for this assignment.
+All tests will contribute equally to the final grade.
 For instance, if 20 tests are evaluated (including disclosed and undisclosed ones), and your solution passes 18 tests, then your grade will be 90%.

 ### Test environment and live feedback.

 Your code will be tested with Python 3.5 in a Ubuntu environment.
+It is your responsibility to ensure that the tests will pass in this environment.
+The following resources will help you ensure that.

-If needed, Python 3.5 is available in the computer labs and can be loaded using `module load python/3.5.1`.
+Python 3.5 is available in the computer labs and can be loaded using `module load python/3.5.1`.
 You can check the version of Python that you are using by running `python --version`.
+Computer labs can easily be accessed remotely, using `ssh`.

 It is strongly suggested that you run the disclosed tests before submitting your assignment, using `pytest` as explained previously.

-In addition, live feedback on your assignment is provided by Travis CI [here](https://travis-ci.com/tgteacher) (you will have to sign-in using your GitHub account to see your assignment repository).
+Live feedback on your assignment is provided through Travis CI [here](https://travis-ci.com/tgteacher).
+You will have to sign-in using your GitHub account to see your assignment repository.